Surf Party: Critical response

 Upon release, Eugene Archer of The New York Times wrote "Flaming youth may be passé, but you'd never know it from Surf Party...It's only the attitudes that seem archaic, as they bounce into passionless love affairs, take reckless surfboard risks in pointless tests of courage and display an alarming lack of inhibitions and not a trace of social responsibility."

 Tom Lisanti writes "Surf Party is [a] realistic, albeit melodramatic, look at the surfing craze and Malibu surfers in particular.
 It is also an obvious rip-off of Beach Party without the zaniness.
 There is some neat surfing footage featuring pros like Mickey Dora and Johnny Fain but the flat black-and-white photography doesn’t do it justice though it buoys the story.
 The female leads all do well but Bobby Vinton and Kenny Miller fail miserably trying to pass themselves off as surfers."

 Pop Surf Culture states "It was in the crummy-but-perfectly-named Surf Party that true beach crud reached its peak".

 Lisanti later wrote that "with a bigger budget and more convincing male leads, Surf Party could have been considered one of the best Hollywood surf movies of the time, instead of just a middling cheap knock off of Beach Party."

+Filmink argued "It has good moments but is weighed down by melodrama and focusing on the male characters when the women are more interesting."